Sir David Amess stabbing: What we know so far

 He was treated by emergency services but died at the scene.

-Aerial footage showed multiple police officers were outside the church and an air ambulance was seen.
+Aerial footage showed multiple police officers outside the church and an air ambulance was seen.

 Who is the suspect?